namenyi/pure-latest-tweets/README.md

 Simply include the file in functions.php

-`include('inc/pure_latest_tweets.php');`
+`include('library/pure_latest_tweets.php');`

-Enable to widget in the Wordpress admin interface, fill in the necessary fields and enjoy! :)
+Enable the widget in the Wordpress admin interface, fill in the necessary fields, save and enjoy! :)

 ---
 Last update: February 2015